OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 vCenter Monitoring Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+This drivers need to be uncommented in /etc/one/monitord.conf.

 vCenter clusters and Virtual Machines monitoring is performed through ``onemonitord``.
 Details on its configuration can be found on the :ref:`dedicated guide <mon>`.